This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 And once that happens, once you succeed in that, and you do this in small doses, say something that you know is going to be provocative, not offensively provocative, but something that they've never even thought of.

-Some some angle of a typical conservative liberal argument they've never even thought of, and then walk away, leave it.
+Some angle of a typical conservative liberal argument they've never even thought of.

 You may have no sign at that point that the mind is worrying, but it is.

-And at some point, like it happened here with Nathan.
+And at some point, like it happened here with Nathan, one day his wife is listening to me.

 And he doesn't even know it until he discovers it by accident.

-That a um, if not a conversion, that a, hmm, I haven't thought of that before.
+And once a liberal starts thinking, that's when the odds are greatest, that a, if not a conversion, that a, hmm, I haven't thought of that before.

-I never even I never even looked at it that way before.
+I never even, I never even looked at it that way before.

 You haven't really looked at it.